smizzi/erpnext-vat-malta/README.md

-# UK VAT Module
+# Malta VAT Module

-The UK VAT module is an application for ERPNext to extend it to include:
+The Malta VAT module is an application for ERPNext to extend it to include:

- * A VAT Return generator for UK/EU VAT.
+ * A VAT Return generator for Malta VAT.
 This uses data from your invoices to automatically produce a VAT return;

- * A drilldown report to show the underlying composition of the VAT return; and
+ * A drilldown report to show the underlying composition of the VAT return.

- * An optional Making-Tax-Digital submission.
-(Please note: This feature requires additional client credentials from HMRC.)

 We hope you find it useful.
 Please feel free to raise issues or submit pull requests as required.